MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/like.md

 # \-like

-In general, don't hyphenate words ending with *-like* unless the root word ends in double *l*'s or the root word has three or more syllables.
+In general, don't hyphenate words ending with *-like* unless the root word ends in double <em>l'</em>s or the root word has three or more syllables.

 **Examples**
 maillike